After Career-ending Injury, ex-Seahawks WR Ricardo Lockette Trying to Keep Current Players Safe

 Study Hints at Elevated Cardiac Risk Among Former Football Players with ACL Tears

-At a glance: Analysis reveals a 50-percent higher risk of heart attack among former football players who sustained ACL tears.
-ACL tears doubled the risk of knee replacement surgery and boosted arthritis risk by 50 percent.
+At a glance: Analysis reveals a 50% higher risk of heart attack among former football players who sustained ACL tears.
+ACL tears doubled the risk of knee replacement surgery and boosted arthritis risk by 50%.
 Former athletes with ACL tears had a mildly elevated risk for sleep apnea.
-Former professional football players who suffer tears to their anterior cruciate ligament (ACL) in the course of their careers appear to face an elevated long-term risk…
+Former professional football players who suffer tears to their anterior cruciate ligament (ACL) in the course of their careers appear to face an elevated long-term risk of…

 Listening to NFL Players: On Mental Health